 Your employer must be in good standing and must have one of the following business structures:

-- 1. incorporated or extra-provincially registered OR - 2. registered as a limited liability partnership in B.C.
-OR - 3. an eligible public sector or non-profit employer
+- 1. incorporated or extra-provincially registered OR - 2. registered as a limited liability partnership in B.C. - 2 an aligible public sector or non profit ampleyor